beamzer/ScirtScan/README.md

 ## Upcoming features
 * ~~A check for the presence of `.well-known/security.txt `~~
 * A check for the precense of open directories
-* option for sql2html to tailor output to be put on a webserver
 * more output options (excel, pie-charts, ... ?)

 ## License and Disclaimer